MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-existing-power-platform-engagement-and-guides-deployment.md

 ﻿---
-title: Strategy for existing Power Platform engagement and Guides deployment
+title: Existing Power Platform engagement and Guides deployment strategy
 description: Learn about using an existing Power Platform to deploy Guides in a regulated industry ms.date: 03/09/2023 ms.topic: conceptual